kicka42/notes/docs/Areas/Travel/index.md

 # Travel

 Here I travel, I divulge all that I know, having established this space primarily for my own use.
 However, I also considered that you might find it equally beneficial.
+-
+Equipment
+Here is a list of equipment
+-